FarmBuild/farmbuild/README.md

       - Prototype soil data web service<br/>
       A prototype service is being offered for access to a snapshot of the Victorian Soil Information System data through the ANZSoilML standard.

+**<a name="technology-stack">Technology Stack</a>**<br/>
+FarmBuild components are using a range of diffrent client-side and server-side technologies to provide required functionalities.
+On the client-side FarmBuild is using AngularJS framework to provide a modular architecture and have good separation between different modules.
+As result of this all JS APIs are available as AngularJS modules.
+Having said that you are not forced to use AngularJS framework in your application to use FarmBuild JS APIs.
+In other word all JS APIs are available through farmbuild global name space. (`farmbuild.webmapping`)<br/>